wojtryb/Shortcut-Composer/README.md

 [![PIE MENUS - introducing Shortcut Composer](http://img.youtube.com/vi/hrjBycVYFZM/0.jpg)](https://www.youtube.com/watch?v=hrjBycVYFZM "PIE MENUS - introducing Shortcut Composer")

-## What's new in v1.0.1
+## What's new in v1.1.0
-Fixes following issues:
-- Fix displaying inactive presets and tags
-- Detect and support light krita theme, switch between them when changed
-- PieWidget as popup - pies no longer recognized by OS as windows
-- Allow different parameters for each configuration value
-- Use default font to fix MacOS helvetica issue
+### Added
+- Edit mode for PieMenus - click or drag the value icon to enter it.
+While in edit mode, the values can be dragged across the PieMenu to change their order.
+- Action values tab in Configure Shortcut Composer for adding and removing values in PieMenus and MultipleAssignment actions.
+- PieValues backtrounds are now animated.

+### Fixed
+- Allow scrolling through masks while using layey mouse trackers
+- Make sure that presets in PieMenu are displayed only once.
-- Allow using actions when active layer is locked
+- Allow using "Enclose and fill" tool
-- Work around krita bug: zoom being dependent on document dpi
+- Fix icon of "Colorize Mask" tool

 ## Requirements
-Shortcut Composer **v1.0.1** Requires krita **5.1.0** or later.
+Shortcut Composer **v1.1.0** Requires krita **5.1.0** or later.

-Supported operating systems:
+OS support state:
 - [x] Windows 10/11
 - [x] Linux
 - [ ] MacOS (Known bug of canvas losing focus after using PieMenu)